opendr-eu/opendr/docs/reference/rosbridge.md

 Parameters:

 - **message**: *engine.target.Pose*
-  OpenDR pose to be converted to ROS pose
+  OpenDR pose to be converted to ROS pose.

 ## ROS message equivalence with OpenDR